E-Commerce and Insurance Regulation: Q and A for Agents and Companies

 Answer: TDI recommends that an agent include a TDI license number, business street address, and telephone number on a website.
 Agents are encouraged to include this information on their websites now.
 If new legislation is adopted on this matter, guidelines will be available in the latter part of 1999.
 Some insurance companies have written guidelines for use of their names, logos, trademarks, and other company-specific information displayed on an agent's website.
 Agents who are considering a website should review their company's guidelines as well as TDI advertising requirements.

 3. Question: May insurance policies be sold using only electronic transactions?

 Answer: TDI is currently reviewing this issue.
 Until that review is completed, TDI recommends that agents and companies continue to follow existing Texas law.
 The Texas Insurance Code generally requires certain aspects of an insurance transaction to be in writing.
 While TDI has consistently viewed a "fax" as a writing for the purposes of the Insurance Code requirements, many questions remain concerning whether electronic documents will also satisfy this requirement.

 For More Information

 TDI offers publications and services to help you learn more about insurance and resolve insurance-related complaints.
-Publications are available in alternate languages and formats.
+Publications are available in alternate languages.

-- For general information and information about how to resolve insurance-related complaints, call the Consumer Help Line between 8 a.m. and 5 p.m., Central time, Monday-Friday
+- For general information and information about how to resolve insurance-related complaints, call the Consumer Help Line at 1-800-252-3439 between 8 a.m. and 5 p.m., Central time, Monday-Friday.

-- To view TDI publications on-line, visit our Internet website www.tdi.state.tx.us
+- To view TDI publications online, visit www.tdi.texas.gov.